glyphic-co/textblock/gh-pages/README.md

 # todo

 - replace textblock file with new version
-- icon for Github button
+- copy src images to output on change
 - use npm?
 Any more services to use?
 - plan for numbered instructions in page band
 - plan for code blocks in left/right area